ethereum-optimism/optimism-starter/README.md

 You can read a more in-depth guide on using Forge to deploy a smart contract [here](https://book.getfoundry.sh/forge/deploying), but we have included a simple script in the `package.json` to get you started.

-Below are the steps to deploying a smart contract to Ethereum Mainnet using Forge:
+Below are the steps to deploying a smart contract to Optimism Goerli using Forge:

 ## Install Foundry